Shoplifting: Definition

 Shoplifting is the act of knowingly taking goods from an establishment in which they are displayed for sale, without paying for them.
 Shoplifting usually involves concealing items on the person or an accomplice, and leaving the store without paying.
-However, shoplifting can also include price switching (swapping the price labels of different goods), refund fraud, and "grazing" (eating or sampling a store's goods while in the store).
-Price switching is now an almost extinct form of shoplifting for two reasons.
-First, the labels will split apart upon attempted removal, and second, virtually all retail cashiers now scan items at the register, rather than relying on price stickers.
-Retailers report that shoplifting has a significant effect on their bottom line, stating that about 0.6% of all inventory disappears to shoplifters.
+However, shoplifting can also include price switching (swapping the price labels or barcodes of different goods so the item can be fraudulently purchased at a lower price, often at self-checkout machines), refund fraud, and "grazing" (eating or sampling a store's goods while in the store).
+Retailers report that shoplifting has a significant effect on their bottom line - for instance, in 2022, Target reported $400 million in profit losses due to inventory shrink, and said organized retail theft was the primary cause for the loss.

 Generally, criminal theft involves taking possession of property illegally.
 In self-service shops, customers are allowed by the property owner to take physical possession of the property by holding or moving it.
 This leaves areas of ambiguity that could criminalize some people for simple mistakes, such as accidentally putting a small item in a pocket or forgetting to pay.
-For this reason penalties for shoplifting are often lower than those for general theft.
+For this reason, penalties for shoplifting are often lower than those for general theft.
 Few jurisdictions have specific shoplifting legislation with which to differentiate it from other forms of theft, so reduced penalties are usually at a judge's discretion.
 Most retailers are aware of the serious consequences of making a false arrest, and will only attempt to apprehend a person if their guilt is beyond a reasonable doubt.
 Depending on local laws, arrests made by anyone other than law enforcement officers may also be illegal.

 In England and Wales, theft is defined as "dishonestly appropriate[ing] property belonging to another with the intention of permanently depriving the other of it; and "thief" and "steal" shall be construed accordingly."
 It is one of the most common crimes.
 Shoplifting peaks between 3:00 and 4:00 p.m., and is lowest from 6:00 a.m. to 7:00 a.m.
 In the United States, shoplifting increases during the Christmas season, and arrest rates increase during spring break.
 Rutgers University criminologist Ronald V. Clarke says shoplifters steal "hot products" that are "CRAVED", an acronym he created that stands for "concealable, removable, available, valuable, enjoyable, and disposable".